Science

 Honors Physics

-Honors Physics is the study of matter and energy in our natural world.
-In this course, students explore both the qualitative and quantitative aspects of these topics.
-While conceptual understanding is paramount, students have many opportunities to practice the scientific process by observing phenomena, designing experiments, and collecting and analyzing data while drawing and presenting conclusions.
-Such lab-based and project-based learning is used throughout the course.
-After a hands-on introduction to the scientific method, including intensive group work, the course moves quickly into kinematics—the study of space and time and how things move, including one and two-dimensional motion.
-Dynamics—the study of forces and why things move—follows, and includes an introduction to Newton’s famous laws of motion.
-Students apply these laws while investigating various types of motion, including circular, rotational, orbital, and oscillatory.
-We then investigate the energy and momentum of particles during various interactions, including collisions.
-Whereas the first semester focuses on the physics of particles and energy, the second semester focuses on the physics of waves and energy (mechanical waves, sound waves, and electromagnetic waves including light).
-Topics include the study of sound waves, electrostatics and electrical fields, electricity and DC current, magnetism, and electromagnetic induction.
-Finally, we review interactions between light and matter, culminating in the introduction of the early quantum theory.
-Students also are immersed in a variety of hands-on projects throughout the year.
-The text used is Giancoli, Physics 6th Edition, published by Pearson, Prentice Hall.
+In Honors Physics, students in Class III study the behavior of matter and energy in our natural world.
+While conceptual understanding is paramount, students have many opportunities to practice the scientific process by observing phenomena, designing experiments, collecting and analyzing data, and drawing and presenting conclusions.
+After a hands-on, collaborative, introduction to the scientific method the course moves quickly into kinematics—the study of space and time and how things move.
+Next, students study dynamics characterizing forces and why things move, using Newton’s laws of motion.
+Students then go on to investigate circular, rotational, orbital, and oscillatory motion in the lab.
+Next students study energy and momentum of particles as they collide and interact.
+In the second semester students consider the physics of waves.
+They study sound waves, electrostatics and electrical fields, electricity and DC current, magnetism, and electromagnetic induction.
+Additionally, throughout the year, students learn about more current topics in physics including the foundations of early quantum theory.

 -